How to Apply

 Readmission of Former Students

 If you formerly attended City Tech but have not been in attendance for the entire previous semester or longer, you must apply to the Office of the Registrar at New York City College of Technology for readmission.
-A $10 application fee is required.
-Readmission applications should be filed by December 1 for the spring semester and by June 15 for the fall semester.
-Thereafter, readmission will be on the basis of space available.Top
+A $20 application fee is required.
+Readmission applications should be filed by November 1 for the spring semester and by June 15 for the fall semester.
+Thereafter, readmission will be on a space available basis.
+Students who attended another college after leaving City Tech are considered transfer students and need to file a transfer application with The Transfer Student Center.Top

 Direct On-the-Spot Admission